-The practice of placing hidden (subliminal) ideas in select print advertisements is a technique used by advertisers.
+The practice of placing hidden (subliminal) words in select print advertisements is a technique used by advertisers.
 Advertisers know that most people will not spend much time looking at print advertisements.
-Therefore, hidden (subliminal) ideas, imagery, and words can be placed in print advertisements without immediate detection.
+Therefore, hidden (subliminal) words, imagery, and ideas can be placed in print advertisements without immediate detection.

-The Dark Side of Subliminal Advertising is a blog site that exposes the advertising technique of placing hidden (subliminal) ideas, imagery, and words in advertisements.
+The Dark Side of Subliminal Advertising is a blog site that exposes the advertising technique of placing hidden (subliminal) words, imagery, and ideas, in advertisements.

 It is important to realize that ads are not designed for the conscious mind, they are deliberately designed to reach the subconscious mind.
 The subconscious mind operates under a different set of laws compared to the operations of the conscious mind.

 On average, people look at a print ad for no more than two seconds.
 Therefore the advertiser has two seconds in which to convey a message in order to increase sales.

 With this in mind, look closely at this print advertisement and see if you notice anything interesting:

 Look very carefully at the gloves.
 The gloves were made by Cooper Canada Ltd, a manufacturer of ice hockey equipment.